RocketMap/RocketMap/docs/extras/commandline.md

       -me MAX_EMPTY, --max-empty MAX_EMPTY
                             Maximum number of empty scans before an account will go into a sleep for -ari/--account-rest-interval
-                            seconds.
-Reasonable to use with proxies. [env var:
+                            seconds.Reasonable to use with proxies. [env var:
                             POGOMAP_MAX_EMPTY]
       -bsr BAD_SCAN_RETRY, --bad-scan-retry BAD_SCAN_RETRY
                             Number of bad scans before giving up on a step.